 Q1.
-How long will take me to learn the piano?
+How long will it take me to learn the piano?

-A: if you want to play reasonably well, you need to commit to lessons at least for a few years.
-Be prepared the first six months can be a real test.
+A: if you want to play well, you will need to commit to lessons for at least a few years.
+Be prepared – the first six months can be a real test, but rewarding too.

-Our promise: if you persist you may enjoy your first little simple tunes after 6 months since commencing your lessons.
+Our promise: If you persist you will enjoy your first simple tunes six months from commencing your lessons.

 Q2.
 Do I need a piano?

-A: Yes, you do, and a good one as well.
-An acoustic piano should be looked after, and tuned at least once a year.
+A: Yes, you do, and a good one will help your playing.
 If your place is space-limited, or you are concerned about your living arrangements, you may consider a digital piano.
-This will allow you to turn volume down or use headphones – a great way to start learning the piano.
+This will allow you to turn the volume down or use headphones – a great way to start.
+An acoustic piano should be tuned at least once a year.

-Our promise: If you get a good instrument you will make your learning more enjoyable and successful.
+Our promise: If you get a good instrument it will make your learning more enjoyable and successful.

 Q3.
 Do I need to be talented?

 A: You don’t need to be concerned about how much talent you have at the preliminary stage.
-You need four things for a successful learning: Loving the idea, Courage, Patience and Discipline.
-Learning the piano means a solitude practice.
-Be prepared – it’s about repeating one pattern over and over, until you get it.
+You need three things for successful learning: Loving the idea, Patience and Discipline.
+Learning the piano means practice and repetition, repeating one pattern until you get it.
+Then comes the reward!

-Our promise: Your discipline will count here more than talent.
+Our promise: Your discipline will count more than talent.
 Big talents who make small efforts are common.
-Don’t be afraid if you can’t join a club of “a concert pianist material”.
-The most importantly, you will learn how to play!
+Don’t be afraid if you aren’t in the club of “the gifted”.
+The joy is you being able to play yourself!